Grand Prix (1966 film): Production

 Director John Frankenheimer later said when he made the film he had the "choice of making a Grand Hotel type picture or a Test Pilot type picture" and he chose the former.
 Swedish actress Harriet Andersson was originally cast as the female lead, but was replaced by Eva Marie Saint after the first week of filming.

 The making was a race itself as fellow Hollywood icons Steve McQueen and John Sturges planned to make a similar movie exploring the life of racers, with the McQueen/Sturges team initially using the title Day of the Champion.
 Due to the McQueen/Sturges production's exclusivity contract with the German Nürburgring race track, Frankenheimer had to turn over 27 reels shot there to Sturges.
-Frankenheimer got ahead in schedule terms anyway, however, and McQueen's project ran into a wide variety of problems.
-His racing film, entitled Le Mans, was released in 1971.
+Frankenheimer got ahead in schedule terms anyway, however, and McQueen's project ran into a wide variety of financial and other problems, causing a five-year delay until the 1971 release of the retitled film, Le Mans.

 The production team began by using connections to Grand Prix drivers such as Dan Gurney, Carroll Shelby and former Grand Prix World Champion Phil Hill, who all assisted them in trying to break through an otherwise reluctant European establishment.
 The filming process meant disrupting vital practice runs and otherwise getting in the way of the actual racers' activities.
 The Grand Prix team initially faced a particularly lukewarm response from Ferrari, with the firm concerned that the movie would overly sensationalize their work.
 Frankenheimer spliced together approximately thirty minutes of detailed footage after filming in Monte Carlo, temporarily halted the movie's production, and sent the short piece over to the company's management.
 He received such a positive response that he gained unprecedented access, being allowed to shoot inside Ferrari's production floor alongside the real racing vehicles.
 The director used this budding relationship to push other entities to help with the film-making process.
 Many real-life drivers of the era ended up making cameo appearances in Grand Prix, several even briefly speaking alongside the actors.